Needlesslord/Research-Project-Installer/docs/README.md

 - **Setup requirements are always changing and growing.** In addition to technical problems that we may have, we have the list of things a setup may need to do, which with upgrades, changes and advancements in technology, has to also be updated and is continuously growing.
 New versions of Windows (in this particular case, which could be generalized) seem to bring new obstacles to make deployment harer.

 Then, even if it can create problems for our source code and the list of requirements is always growing, is it worth?
 The answer, of course, is yes.
+It is actually key for Installation Packages, since it can allow for example, unattended setup, meaning that, taking into account that some installs are toughter than others, it can help you distribute such packags to your computer by recording the changes in your system after it is installed and then these changes are deployed to other computers on your network automatically, so you don't have to do it.
+To summarize, it only make the life of developers easier, since it simplifies your work, automates the code and the releases and it can prevent errors in the code.

 *__For more information about Deployment, please take a look at the research my collegue [Daniel Ruiz](https://github.com/xsiro) did on [Automated Builds](https://github.com/xsiro/RESEARCH) or [Pol Galan](https://github.com/pgalmor) did as well on the same topic [Automated Builds CI/CD](https://github.com/pgalmor/Automated-Builds-CI-CD).__*